 The 2015 USASA National Championships is the final event of the season for USASA athletes.
 Over 1,900 athletes are competing in up to seven different disciplines from March 29 through April 7 at Copper Mountain.
 Disciplines of competition include: Snowboard Alpine Giant Slalom, Snowboard Alpine Slalom, Boardercross, Slopestyle, Halfpipe, Rail Jam and Banked Slalom.
-At the conclusion of snowboard competitions on April 3, the USASA and Copper host four additional days of Freeski competition featuring Skiercross, Halfpipe, Slopestyle and Rail Jam.
+At the conclusion of snowboard competitions, Banked Slalom on April 3rd, the USASA and Copper host four additional days of Freeski competition featuring Skiercross, Halfpipe, Slopestyle and Rail Jam.

 Founded by Chuck Allen in 1988, the USASA is proud to represent the recreational and competitive interests of amateur snowboarding and freeskiing in the United States.
 USASA accomplishes this by supporting 31 series across the country that present over 500 events at more than 100 resorts throughout the season.
 The goal of the USASA is to promote fun, fair, and safe events while fostering a competitive spirit in the snowboard and freeski athlete community.
 In addition, USASA emphasizes education for coaches and competitors, and promotes an overall healthy snowboard and ski lifestyle.